 The PHA may require a non-disabled resident to transfer from a disabled-accessible/adaptable unit to a unit that is not disabled-accessible/adaptable, when a family needs the unit with the modifications.
+The resident's deposit will be transferred to the new unit and the PHA will pay for moving expenses PHA will conduct a pre-move out inspection.
+Based on that inspection, the PHA will determine if full or partial security deposit will be transferred to the new unit.
+If all will be transferred, a new deposit will not be required.
+However, if there is a balance, the family will be responsible for paying the difference.
+In order to assist the resident's permanent, move the PHA will pay for reasonable moving expenses.
+The family will be responsible for paying the remaining deposit balance (if any) at move-in time.

-The resident's deposit will be transferred to the new unit and the PHA will pay for moving expenses (also refer to Chapter 4 - Resident Selection and Assignment Plan).
+(also refer to Chapter 4 - Resident Selection and Assignment Plan).